mahdi-shafiei/STAT-4830/index.md

 # Brief historical perspective on optimization

-It's useful to appreciate how optimization evolved as an algorithmic discipline over the last center:
+It's useful to appreciate how optimization evolved as an algorithmic discipline over the last seventy years:

 - Mid-20th Century: Linear Programming emerged as a critical tool in operations research, fueled by George Dantzig’s simplex method.
 This was pivotal for industrial logistics, military planning, and resource allocation.
 - 1960s–1990s: Convex optimization grew more important, driven by work on gradient-based methods, interior-point methods, and software that could solve large-scale linear and convex problems.